How To Improve Toilet Flushing Power

 When one flush consistently doesn't do the trick, you have a problem.
 Don't get stuck in the bathroom waiting for the toilet to refill so you can flush it again (and maybe again!).
 It's embarrassing and unnecessary.
 There are some things you can try to fix this problem that cost much less than replacing the toilet or assembly parts.

 STEP 1: Make sure your toilet isn't clogged.

-This should seem obvious, but it may be a smaller less obvious obstruction that is slowing your flush.
+This should seem obvious, but it may be a smaller obstruction that is slowing your flush.
 Check your flow by pouring a gallon of water into your toilet and flushing it.
-If the toilet doesn’t flush efficiently then you most likely have a clogged toilet.
+If it's not flushing with the power you've been used to, then it's likely you have a clod.
 You can unclog a toilet with a standard plunger or snake.
 If the toilet seems to flush properly then it's time to try step 2.